A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Dataset Refinement for Robust Learning

 \textbf{Data re-sampling.} The basic and simple methods of data sampling are random under-sampling and random over-sampling \cite{drummond2003c4}.
 Random under-sampling balances the class distribution by randomly excluding data from the head classes.
 In terms of data flow, this sampling method also belongs to data subset selection.
 Random over-sampling balances the class distribution by randomly and repeatedly selecting samples from the tail classes to increase the sample size of the tail classes.
 However, when faced with the extreme class imbalance (\ie the long-tailed distribution), random over-sampling can lead to overfitting of the model to the tail classes and degrade the performance of the model on the head classes.
-To overcome the long-tailed distribution problem, various sampling methods have recently been proposed in computer vision tasks, which use different information to weight and sample the samples.
+Recently, various sampling methods have been proposed in computer vision tasks to overcome the long-tailed distribution problem, and they use different information to weigh and sample the samples.
 Bi-level class balanced sampling approach \cite{wang2020devil} was designed to solve the long-tailed instance detection and segmentation problems.
 In particular, in addition to image-level sampling, an instance-level sampling strategy was designed to alleviate the class imbalance in instance segmentation.
 Faced with long-tailed video recognition, \citet{zhang2021videolt} proposed the FrameStack method that performed frame-level sampling to balance class distributions.
-And the sampling rates for each class are dynamically adjusted based on the running model performance during training.
+Moreover, the sampling rates for each class are dynamically adjusted based on the running model performance during training.
 Additionally, there are some methods that bootstrap data sampling with the help of an additional balanced dataset \cite{NEURIPS2020_2ba61cc3, Zang_2021_ICCV}.
 For example, \citet{NEURIPS2020_2ba61cc3} proposed a meta-learning-based sampling method that learned the best sample distribution parameter by optimizing the model classification performance on a balanced meta-validation set.
 Similarly, \citet{Zang_2021_ICCV} proposed to utilize the classification loss on a balanced meta-validation set to adjust the feature sampling rate for different classes.